EddieHubCommunity/open-source-practice/README.md

 ```

 - Navigate to your fork, on the top of the files section you'll notice a new section containing, a contribute button!
-- Click on the contribute button, it will open a drop down, click the pull request button on the drop down
+- Click on the contribute button, it will open a drop down, click the pull request button on the drop down.
   Note: A pull request allows your changes to be merged with the original project.

-- Wait for your changes to be merged
+- Wait for your changes to be merged.

 Hurray!
 You successfully made a contribution!